soulbiz/logging-elk/installation/README.md

 	curl -H 'Content-Type: application/json' -XPUT 'http://localhost:9200/_template/filebeat' -d@/etc/filebeat/filebeat.template.json

-Now that we have that, we need to load the Index Pattern:
+Now that we have that, we need to load the Index Pattern.
+We can do that with the help of their own script:

 	/usr/share/filebeat/scripts/import_dashboards -only-index